danielharrell/LectFall2015/Question.md

 ## Part One

 So, what did you have for lunch today?
-Or rather, what makes my saying "what did you have for lunch today?" *a question* about what you had for lunch, rather than an answer?
-There are, of course, all the features of questions I already mentioned.
-I made sure to end this particular question with a question mark, in the printed copy of the lecture I'm reading from.
-And in reading it out loud, I tried to raise my voice in the right way.
-I also paid due attention to my syntax, which obliged me to press the verb "to do" into service.
-But I did one last thing, which in a way is the most important thing.
-I started my question with the word "what".
+Or suppose I ask you this, and you reply: I had pizza for lunch today.
+What makes my sentence *the question* in this exchange?
+We can assume I spoke my sentence with the intonation we associate with questions; and that if I wrote my sentence down, I would put a question-mark at the end.
+The verb "to do" appears in my sentence but not in yours, presumably to help produce the inversion of subject and verb that belongs to the syntax of questions, at least in English.
+But there is another word, the word "what", not found in your sentence even though it begins mine, as if to announce that what follows this word will belong to a question rather than an answer.
+Let us suppose, then, that what makes my sentence *the question* in our exchange has something crucial to do with my use of the word "what".
+So what am I doing with it?
+And why can you simply dispense with it in your reply?

-Now, grammatically, we would call the word "what" an interrogative pronoun.
-And this means it's taking the place of a noun.
+The grammatical role it plays in my sentence seems clear enough.
+It functions, so we say, as an interrogative pronoun.
+And this means, presumably, that the word "what" is taking the place of some noun.
 But what noun?
+Presumably again, whatever noun, or noun-phrase, identifies what you had for lunch.
+In this case, then, the noun would be "pizza."
-Presumably, whatever noun identifies what it is you had for lunch.
+But since I don't know you had pizza for lunch, So by replacing this noun with the pronoun "what," it looks as if I'm  seems I'm referring to pizza, But since I don't know you had pizza for lunch---this is why I'm asking---Presumably, whatever noun identifies what it is you had for lunch.
 Let's suppose, then, that this noun is "pizza", because you had pizza for lunch.

+Don't know what you had for lunch, or don't know you had pizza for lunch.
+Nothing for lunch.
+Interrogative pronoun taking the place of a relative pronoun.
+(Perhaps like "you"; then move on to "he".)

+What did he have for lunch?
+When?
+And whom do you mean by "he"?

-The analysis so far sounds simple, even banal.
+The analysis of the word "what" so far sounds simple, even banal.
 But it makes the nature of questions puzzling, when you think about it.
 Here's one way of thinking about it.
 I'm using an interrogative pronoun, in this case "what", to ask you what you had for lunch.
 But suppose I then identify the noun that my pronoun has replaced, by saying the word "pizza".
 At that point, it seems, I'm no longer asking my question; I'm giving your answer.
-Or to put this another way, it makes no sense, or at best, a comical sense, for my question to be:
-"What did you have for lunch---and by 'what', I mean pizza?"
+Or to put this another way, it makes no sense, or at best, a comical sense, for my question to be: "What did you have for lunch---and by 'what', I mean pizza?"
 Yet it does make sense for your answer to be: "I had this for lunch---and by 'this', I mean pizza."
 What is puzzling, then, is how my question about your lunch can indeed *be* the question it is.
 For by using the word "what", my question somehow *refers*, unmistakeably, to *what* you had for lunch.
 Yet in being my question, rather than your answer, it refers to what you had for lunch neither by identifying it, through a word like "pizza"; nor even by pointing to it, through a word like "this".
 But what modes of reference are left?
-If I can't even point to what you had for lunch, if my question to be a question, then am
-I referring to it at all?
+If I can't even point to what you had for lunch, if my question to be a question, then am I referring to it at all?
 How is my question even possible?

 What is more, my question seems to be making another such reference, in referring to you.
 What did *you* have for